 Interest rates on credit cards are often much higher than other types of loans, such as personal lines of credit or mortgages.
 It is not uncommon to pay an annual interest rate of 19.99% on unpaid balances, and even more so for balance transfers and cash advances.
 If you can’t afford to repay your full balance at the end of each month, you should expect to see interest charges on your credit card statement – and they can add up fast.

-Credit card interest is calculated in one of two ways: either via the daily balance method or the average daily balance method.
+To answer the question "how does credit card interest work?" it's first important to recognize that credit card interest can be calculated in one of two ways: either via the daily balance method or the average daily balance method.

 The daily balance method calculates interest on overdue balances at the end of each day.
 It is determined by calculating the daily interest rate (the annual rate divided by the number of days in the year), multiplying that by the balance on each day then adding the interest owed for every day in the month.

 The average daily balance method calculates interest by adding up the total daily balances in a month, dividing that figure by the number of days in the month and then multiplying that by the daily interest rate.